-Rehabilitation counseling is an established profession with more than 27,000 rehabilitation counselors employed in the United States.
-It is estimated that over 50 million Americans have physical, mental, or psychological disabilities that restrict some of their life activities and prevent them from obtaining or maintaining jobs.
+Rehabilitation counseling is an established profession with more than 117,500 rehabilitation counselor (RC) jobs in the United States (Bureau of Labor Statistics, 2014).
+It is expected that over the next ten years 23,400 RC jobs will be added.
+It is estimated that over 50 million Americans have physical, mental, or psychological disabilities that restrict some of their life activities and may prevent them from obtaining or maintaining jobs.
 The role of the professional rehabilitation counselor is primarily, to utilize one-to-one and group counseling procedures, case management, advocacy, and job development and placement services to bring about improved personal, educational, vocational, and social adjustment.
-The rehabilitation counselor should have personality traits that enable him/her to work effectively with physicians, psychologists, physical and occupational therapists, prosthetists, social workers and other members of the rehabilitation team.
-The consumer demand for rehabilitation services is enormous and continues to grow at a rapid rate.
-Rehabilitation services are provided to the older person, the child with a learning disability, the factory worker with a cocaine or other drug addiction, the inmate in prison, the person with a psychiatric problem, the executive who abuses alcohol, the nurse with back pain, the individual with an amputation, the person with a head injury and various other disability groupings.
+The rehabilitation counselor should have personality traits that enable him/her to work effectively with physicians, psychologists, physical and occupational therapists, prosthetists, social workers and other members of the rehabilitation services are provided to the older person, the child with a learning disability, the factory worker with cocaine or other drug addiction, the inmate in prison, the person with a psychiatric problem, the executive who abuses alcohol, the nurse with back pain, the individual with an amputation, the person with a head injury and various other disability groupings.